WGierke/git_better/documentation/documentation.md

 #### Feature Engineering
 In a next step, we derived further features from the features we already collected.
 We used polynomial feature generation which takes the input variables and builds all possible polynomial combination of this features up to a given degree.
-The idea of taking input features and applying a non-linear method on it to map the original values in another space is called "kernel trick" and is used by Support Vector Machines to learn non-linear models as well.
+The idea of taking input features and applying a non-linear method on it to map the original values in another space is called "kernel trick" and is used by Support Vector Machines (SVM) to learn non-linear models as well.
 As an example, suppose a dataset is given with the two features *size* and *watchers*:

 |size|watchers|